dubuchick/hireflow/README.md

     "name":"admin"
     }

+4. Run the command " go run main.go " and also cd to a folder called fe, and run "npm run dev"

-4. Register an account on this url http://localhost:5173/register
+5. Register an account on this url http://localhost:5173/register

-5. Login and do the behavioral, cognitive, and personality test.
+6. Login and do the behavioral, cognitive, and personality test.

-6. If you want to look at the candidate results, then just login as an admin.
+7. If you want to look at the candidate results, then just login as an admin.